We created a great new resource for you!

 - 305 – Use Proxy;

 - 307 – Temporary Redirect.

-We’re going to talk about all of these a little bit more—but any status code on the 300 block will be a redirection request.
+We’re going to talk about all of these a little bit more—but any status code on the 300 blocks will be a redirection request.

 The 4xx HTTP Status Codes

 These are all for client errors.
-That means the page wasn’t found and something is wrong with the request.
-Whatever is happening though, the issue is typically on the client side:
+That means the page wasn’t found and something is wrong with the requests or contains incorrect syntax.
+Whatever is happening though, the issue is typically on the client-side:

 The 5xx HTTP Status Codes

-These appear when the client made a good request, but the server didn’t complete it.
+These response status codes appear when the client makes a good request, but the server didn’t complete it.